-If a person stops breathing, call 911 or ask someone else to.
-Before beginning CPR, ask loudly, “Are you okay?”
+If a person stops breathing, call your local emergency services or ask someone else to.
+Before beginning CPR, ask loudly, “Are you OK?”
 If the person doesn’t respond, begin CPR.

 - Using your upper body weight, push straight down on their chest at least 1.5 inches for children or 2 inches for adults.
 Then release the pressure.

 To minimize potential injuries, only those trained in CPR should perform rescue breathing.
 If you haven’t been trained, perform chest compressions until medical help arrives.

 If you’re trained in CPR, tilt the person’s head back and lift the chin to open up the airway.

 - Continue alternating between compressions and breaths — 30 compressions and two breaths — until help arrives or there are signs of movement.

-Potential complications of being unconscious for a long period of time include:
+Potential complications of being unconscious for a long period of time include coma and brain damage.